datalad-handbook/book/docs/usecases/HCP_dataset.rst

 Summary
 """""""

-This usecase dmkaeemonstrated how it is possible to version control and distribute datasets of sizes that would otherwise be unmanageably large for version control systems.
+This usecase demonstrated how it is possible to version control and distribute datasets of sizes that would otherwise be unmanageably large for version control systems.
 With the public HCP dataset available as a DataLad dataset, data access is simplified, data analysis that use the HCP data can link it (in precise versions)